- A genuinely lovely experience, I left feeling informed of how to help my son and pleased with his overall progress.

 Our curriculum encourages children to share their work and their learning with their parents and we plan to continue to conclude our topics with special afternoons hosted by the children who invite their parents and carers to take part in the learning.
 These days have been valuable and enjoyable for children, carers and teachers and a fantastic opportunity for the children to show off their creativity.
 Our Peter Pan exhibition included work completed in school as well as an amazing array of exhibits made at home.
 We were delighted to welcome approximately 150 visitors to enjoy this afternoon event.

-Our main aim is to foster a life-long love of reading in all our children but you can access a detailed review of how we teach reading skills by clicking on the link above.
+Our main aim is to foster a life-long love of reading and writing in all our children but you can access a detailed review of how we teach the skills by clicking on the links below.
+Please also see our Home Learning Page for further literacy resources and book recommendations.

 We really like this website for ideas: http://www.lovereading4kids.co.uk/

 How do we teach calculation in mathematics at Cholsey?
 Have a look at the OPEN schools' calculation policy which the maths leaders in all 5 of our schools have worked on, and Mr Hallion's powerpoint presentation below to find out more:

-We use the Mastery approach to teaching mathematics and have had two teachers on the national research programme run by the National Centre for Excellence in the Teaching of Mathematics (NCETM). https://www.ncetm.org.uk/resources/47230
+We use the Mastery approach to teaching mathematics and have a teacher currently training to be a specialist maths mastery lead teacher on the national programme run by the National Centre for Excellence in the Teaching of Mathematics (NCETM)https://www.ncetm.org.uk/resources/47230 and the local maths hub BBO https://bbomathshub.org.uk/.

-Our assessment policy sets out how we are doing things at the moment, but it is a work in progress and in 2016 children in Years 2 and 6 will be assessed using the interim frameworks:
+Our assessment policy sets out how we are doing things at the moment.
+In 2017-18 children in Years 2 and 6 will be assessed using the Teacher Assessment Frameworks:

 Informative videos for parents by Michael Tidd about the new assessment tests may be found here: